ucdavisdatalab/workshop_introduction_to_version_control/05_branching.Rmd

 ```

 And the Git log will have separate entries for the merge conflict and for the
-file from any other branches into which you merged `master`
+file from any other branches into which you merged `main`

 ```
 $ git log --oneline
-b3af7fd (HEAD -> master) Fixing conflict between master and first_commit f91603a (first_commit) Explaining which version this is. a41096f (second_branch) Adding a second file
+b3af7fd (HEAD -> main) Fixing conflict between main and first_commit f91603a (first_commit) Explaining which version this is. a41096f (second_branch) Adding a second file
 2591435 Explaining why I made this file